See the Text: From Tokenization to Visual Reading: Experiment

-\textbf{Extension to More LLMs.} To prove the generality of \our, we test the unified model JanusPro 1B~\citep{chen2025janus} and Qwen2.5-VL 7B~\citep{bai2025qwen2} on TriviaQA~\citep{joshi2017triviaqa} under both pure-text and visual-text inputs, comparing performance with and w/o \our.
+To prove the generality of \our, we test the unified model JanusPro 1B~\cite{chen2025janus}, Qwen2.5-VL 7B~\cite{bai2025qwen2}, and Llava-next-8b~\cite{liu2024llavanext} on TriviaQA~\cite{joshi2017triviaqa} under both pure-text and visual-text inputs, comparing performance with and w/o \our.
 As summarized in Table~\ref{tab:morellm}, both backbones show degraded performance with visual-text inputs, as they have not been exposed to such instructions during pretraining.
-However, \textbf{integrating \our\ yields substantial gains}, recovering or even exceeding their performance on pure-text inputs.
+However, integrating \our\ yields substantial gains, recovering or even exceeding their performance on pure-text inputs.
 These results confirm \our\ consistently improves instruction-following in visual-text settings.

-\textbf{Ablation on Fine-tuning Scope.} We investigate the effect of applying LoRA layers to different components of \our, including the vision encoder, projector, and LLM.
-Table~\ref{tab:lora} shows that adapting the vision encoder and LLM while \textbf{freezing the projector} gives the best results, whereas updating the projector together with other modules degrades performance.
-The projector, pretrained on large-scale image–text corpora, already provides a robust alignment.
-Fine-tuning it on the comparatively narrow instruction-tuning data risks disrupting this alignment, leading to a drop in performance.
-More results are included in the Table~\ref{tab:app:lora}.